zsiki/GeoEasy/doc/reference_guide.rst

 .....................

 Starting GeoEasy the mask definitions are loaded from the geo_easy.msk file.
-Using this menu option mask definitions can be loaded from user created file.
+Using this menu option additional mask definitions can be loaded from user created file.

 Calculate menu